YoungCatChen/home-rc/README.md

-home-rc
+Home-RC
 =======
 **Quick and organised -- take both.**

-Home-rc project offers an great way to maintain the **dot files** you need everyday.
+The Home-RC project offers an great way to maintain the **dot files** you need everyday.
 They include `.bashrc`, `.profile`, `.vimrc`, and many others.

 The novelty in organization is for `.bashrc`, `.bash_profile` and `.profile`